-The condition can occur in cats of all ages and breeds, although there appears to be a higher incidence in Abyssinian, Devon Rex, British Shorthair, Siamese, Maine Coons and Persians.
+The condition can occur in cats of all ages and breeds, although there appears to be a higher incidence in Abyssinians, Bengals, Devon Rexes, British Shorthairs, Siamese, Maine Coons, and Persians.

 There are several possible causes of patellar luxation cats.

-Physical trauma – Traumatic luxations tend to be more painful and often run concurrently with other physical injuries.
-It may occur in one joint or both.
+- Physical trauma – Traumatic luxations are more painful.
+They frequently run concurrently with other physical injuries and can affect one joint or both.

-Congenital (present at birth) – This type of patellar luxation tends to be bilateral (affecting both knees).
-In dogs, this condition is inherited, however, it has not been proven that this is the case in cats.
-Congenital patellar luxation is most often the result of abnormal bone development, as well as a shallow trochlear groove which often slopes towards the side of the luxation.
+- Congenital (present at birth) – This type of patellar luxation tends to be bilateral, affecting both knees.
+Most often the result of abnormal bone development, as well as a shallow trochlear groove which often slopes towards the side of the luxation.